Your School's Whatsapp Group - Join Us now

 21

-Not yet old enough for a man, nor young enough for a boy; as a squash is before 't is with him a codling when 't is almost an apple; it is with him in standing water, between boy and man.
+Not yet old enough for a man, nor young enough for a boy; as a squash is before 't is almost an apple; 't is with him in standing water, between boy and man.
 He is very well-favoured, and he speaks very shrewishly; one would think his mother's milk were scarce out of him.

 • A. contempt and admiration